davidlares/python-banner-grabbing/README.md

 ## What it does

 - Detect machines that run vulnerable services
-- Loop through a list of ports defined on the `ports.txt`
+- Loop through a list of ports defined in the `ports.txt`
 - For each host on the network segment, it will create a connection to the remote host
-- Will compare the service panel of the connection vs the known banner list that supposes to be vulnerable.
+- Will compare the service panel of the connection vs the known banner list that is supposed to be vulnerable.
 Ex: `220 ProFTDP 1.3.1 Server (Debian)`

 ## Usage